MIND THE GAP NOW! JEAN-PIERRE MURRAY-KLINE TALKS ABOUT THE UN EMISSIONS GAP REPORT (First published January 2023)

 - Industry.

 Sectors creating (directly and indirectly) the greatest damage are transportation and then food.
-The USA, Russia, China and the European Union have made and continue to do the most damage.
+The USA, Russia, China, and the European Union have made and continue to do the most damage.
 So far, the only sector that has really made strides that could perhaps be commended is the electricity sector.
 (South Africa not included).

 The Plan.
 Nations have made promises and agreed to objectives that vary in criteria, enforcement, and period of time for implementation.
 There are some conditional and unconditional objectives.
-In the report you will hear several phrases repeated like NDCs, but there are many others, and all these details have one common purpose, and that is plot our targets and path to slow down Climate Change.
+In the report, you will hear several phrases repeated like NDCs, but there are many others, and all these details have one common purpose, and that is to plot our targets and path to slow down Climate Change.
 Let me repeat, ‘slow it down’.
 Only once that’s done can we look at reversing and fixing.

 - Home,